cortexlabs/cortex/docs/apis/apis.md

 Request handlers are used to decouple the interface of an API endpoint from its model.
 A `pre_inference` request handler can be used to modify request payloads before they are sent to the model.
 A `post_inference` request handler can be used to modify model predictions in the server before they are sent to the client.

 See [request handlers](request-handlers.md) for a detailed guide.

-## Integration

-APIs can be integrated into other applications or services via their JSON endpoints.
-The endpoint for any API follows the following format: {apis_endpoint}/{deployment_name}/{api_name}.

-The fields in the request payload for a particular API should match the raw columns that were used to train the model that it is serving.
-Cortex automatically applies the same transformers that were used at training time when responding to prediction requests.

-## Horizontal Scalability

-APIs can be configured using `replicas` in the `compute` field.
-Replicas can be used to change the amount of computing resources allocated to service prediction requests for a particular API.
-APIs that have low request volumes should have a small number of replicas while APIs that handle large request volumes should have more replicas.

-## Rolling Updates

-When the model that an API is serving gets updated, Cortex will update the API with the new model without any downtime.